Our Topic this half term is...

 By the end of the year, your child should have achieved the following objectives.
 Please ensure you read this document carefully as it will allow you to support your child at home with their home learning/homework.

-Maths - Given out on Tuesday, due in on Friday.
+Maths - Uploaded to Tapestry on Monday due Friday.

 It is essential for your child's progress that they read at home as often as possible.